outdoorbits/little-backup-box/README.md

 - Transfer photos and RAW files directly from a camera to an external USB storage device.
 If your camera is supported by gPhoto2 software, it will work with Little Backup Box.
 - Use multiple source devices.
 Little Backup Box assigns a unique ID to each source device and create a separate folder for it on the backup drive.
 - Perform backup automatically, without any user interaction.
-- Use and control Little Backup Box via a web UI.
+- Manage Little Backup Box via a web UI.
-- Stream the backed up contents to any DLNA-compatible client.
+- Stream the backed up contents to DLNA-compatible clients.
 - Access the backed up contents from other machines on the network.
-- Manage files using a web-based file browser.
+- Manage the backed up contents using a web-based file browser.
-- Push backed up contents to a cloud storage service.
+- Push the backed up contents to a cloud storage service.

 ## Installation